SarinSwift/CoreDataStructures/README.md

  - Singly: Goes in one direction.
 Has one tracker that can traverse the list
  - Doubly: 2 references contained within each node
  - Circular: Does not end with nil.
 Has a node that acts as the tail(not head)

+ **Linked Lists are good to use when:**
+   - You want to add or remove things quickly
+   - Not sure of size of the list
+   - Not worried about finding elements later on
+   - Sure that you wouldn’t need to traverse through the entirety of the list